peterjc/thapbi-pict/docs/examples/woody_hosts/edit_graph.rst

 away *P. ilics* sequence was in 6 samples.

 This kind of grey-node halo around highly abundance sequences is more common when plotting larger datasets.
-It is consistent with PCR artefacts occuring in just one (or two) samples giving rise to (almost) unique sequences based on the template sequence.
+It is consistent with PCR artefacts occurring in just one (or two) samples giving rise to (almost) unique sequences based on the template sequence.